GlitchLinux/QEMU-QuickBoot/README.md

 bash quickboot-settings.sh
 ```

-To SSH into the guest:
+### SSH into the guest

 ```bash
 ssh -p <random_port> user@localhost
 ```

 The port is printed to the terminal at launch.
-The settings panel can also copy the full command to clipboard via Network → SSH Quick-Forward.
+The settings panel can also copy the full command to clipboard via **Network → SSH Quick-Forward**.

 ### Optional clipboard tools

-For the "copy SSH command to clipboard" feature in the settings panel, install one of: `xclip`, `wl-clipboard`, or `xsel`.
+For the "copy SSH command to clipboard" feature, install one of: `xclip`, `wl-clipboard`, or `xsel`.
 Most desktops already have at least one.

 ## Boot modes